-This course provides a study of the transmission and receiving digital communication signals that are used in radio, television, and digital communication applications.
+This course provides a study of transmitting and receiving digital communication signals used in radio, television, and digital communication applications.
 Emphasis is placed on circuits that produce, transmit, and receive digital signals used in radio, television, and digital communication.
-Upon completion, the student should be able to apply digital communication principles in the transmission and receiving of radio, television, and digital communication signals.
+Upon completion, the student should be able to apply digital communication principles in the transmitting and receiving of radio, television, and digital communication signals.